sackn/diffeq/README.md

 Pulling out the quadratic equation we get that the solutions to this quadratic are:
 $$r = \frac{-b \pm \sqrt{b^{2}-4ac}}{2a}$$

+Our equation is in a very general form and we actually have multiple scenarios depending on the result of the stuff under square root.
+More specifically we have three scenarios:
+1. a
+2. b
+3. c

 **Problems with Solutions**